simplworld/simpl.world.website/_docs/tutorials/single-player/modelservice.md

 By default the service will bind to `0.0.0.0:8080`.

-This concludes the tutorial on Model Service.
-A completed example implementation is available at `github.com:simplworld/simpl-calc-model.git` that uses the game slug `simpl-calc`.
+This concludes the tutorial on building a single player game Model Service.
+A completed example implementation is available at
+[https://github.com/simplworld/simpl-calc-model](https://github.com/simplworld/simpl-calc-model) that uses the game slug `simpl-calc`.

-You can now head over to the [Frontend tutorial](./frontend.md).
+You can now head over to the [Single Player Game Frontend tutorial]({% link _docs/tutorials/single-player/frontend.md %}).